 PCBs are used in electronic products, and the market trend of PCBs is almost the vane of the electronics industry.
-With the development of high-end, miniaturized electronic products such as mobile phones, notebook computers and PDAs, the demand for flexible PCBs (FPC) is increasing, and PCB manufacturers are accelerating the development of thinner, lighter and denser FPCs.
+With the development of high-end, miniaturized electronic products such as mobile phones, notebook computers and PDAs, the demand for flexible PCB (FPC) is increasing, and PCB manufacturers are accelerating the development of thinner, lighter and denser FPCs.

 - Single-layer FPC

 There is a layer of chemically etched conductive pattern, and the conductive pattern layer on the surface of the flexible insulating substrate is a rolled copper foil.
 The insulating substrate may be polyimide, polyethylene terephthalate, aramid fiber ester and polyvinyl chloride.
-Single-layer FPCs can be divided into the following four subcategories:
+Single-layer FPC can be divided into the following four subcategories:

 1).
 Single-sided connection without covering layer